multi-learn/summit/docs/source/tutorials/example1.rst

 **Start the benchmark**

 During the whole benchmark, the log file will be printed in the terminal.
-To start the benchmark run :
+To start the benchmark, run :

 .. code-block:: python